Jave01/i2c/README.md

 # HSLU I2C Password Manager

-Basic password manager, able to store key:value entries.
-Because of simplicity it isn't realized with a hash table but with the values chained one after another.
+Basic password manager, able to store simple key:value entries.
+Because of simplicity it isn't implemented with a hash table but with the values chained one after another.

 ## Structure